terminatedNULL/terminatedNULL/README.md

 ```
 ⁃ I'm a backend developer specializing in C, C++, and Kotlin.
+⁃ I run Xephyrous Development, we do some fun stuff.

 "An idiot admires complexity.
 A genius admires simplicity." -Terry A. Davis
 ```